 No, not for the power used to meet the demand of the City’s electric customers.
 The average cost of the power supplies is well within the City’s current rates.

 For the excess power the City doesn’t consume that is cleared to the market, the price depends on time-of-day and the season.
-But on average for the year, this excess power is a loss due to depressed market prices.
+But on average for the year, this excess power is cleared at a loss due to depressed market prices.
 However, over time, the losses will lessen.
-The biggest relief will come in 2021 when the last Mercuria contract expires.
-That will create a savings of over $10 million per year.
+Relief will come in 2022 when the Mercuria contract expires.

-While the City’s original strategy worked well when energy prices were high, the state’s energy market is in turmoil with a drop in fuel prices.
-At the same time, the utility is seeing a drop in consumer demand which is largely driven by conservation efforts, energy-saving technologies, and more energy-efficient new construction.
-Due to these two factors, the City ended the 2018 fiscal year with a $6.84 million shortfall in the electric fund, leaving a fund balance of $1.97 million.
-It is important to note that renewable energy is not the issue at hand, but the amount of energy under contract.
+To a lesser extent, the utility is seeing a drop in individual consumer demand driven by conservation efforts, energy-saving technologies, and more energy-efficient new construction.
+Due to these factors, the City ended the 2018 fiscal year with a $6.84 million shortfall in the electric fund, leaving a fund balance of $1.97 million.
+It is important to note that renewable energy is not the primary issue at hand, but the amount of energy under contract.